 While the answers to these questions will vary from person to person, I believe that all PhDs will benefit from following a clear roadmap to get their career search started.
 The Career Roadmap set out below is based on my own experience and reflects the steps I took when starting to look for work outside of academia:

-1. In the first step of the Roadmap, Discovering your Potential, the purpose is to explore your dreams and personal goals, and find out what motivates you in life.
+1. In the first step of the Roadmap, Discover your potential, the purpose is to explore your dreams and personal goals, and find out what motivates you in life.

-2. In the second step, Finding your Niche, the purpose is to identify a non-academic career area that fits with the passions, ambitions and goals you have identified.
+2. In the second step, Choose your profession, the purpose is to identify a non-academic career area that fits with the passions, ambitions and goals you have identified.

-3. In the third step, Marketing Yourself, the purpose is to develop the materials and the network you’ll need for applications in your chosen job niche(s).
+3. In the third step, Market yourself, the purpose is to develop the materials and the network you’ll need for applications in your chosen profession(s).

-4. In the fourth step, Getting an Offer, the purpose is to apply for advertised and unadvertised roles, to secure one or more job offers.
+4. In the fourth step, Get an offer, the purpose is to apply for advertised and unadvertised roles, to secure one or more job offers.